 For the remaining Beatles tunes featuring diatonic harmonica, Lennon uses a second position or cross harp approach.
 "I Should Have Known Better" is in the key of G and Lennon is using a C diatonic; "I'm a Loser" is also in the key of G and also played on a C harp; "Thank You Girl" is in the key of D and is played on a G harp; "I'll Get You" is likewise in the key of D (although the recording seems to play slightly flat) played on a G harp; "Little Child" is in the key of E, with Lennon playing an A harp.

 "Being for the Benefit of Mr. Kite" from the "Sgt Pepper's" album uses harmonicas as part of the swirling background sound.
-It is virtually impossible to make out what sort of harmonicas are being used, although there is a picture from that period showing John Lennon and George Harrison playing bass and chord harmonicas.
-They may actually have played these on the session, or it is possible that this was merely a publicity photograph.
+It is virtually impossible to make out what sort of harmonicas are being used, although there is a picture from that period showing John Lennon and George Harrison playing bass and chord harmonicas respectively.
+It is likely that this was merely a publicity photograph, although dicographies credit Lennon, Starr, Harrison and Beatles road manager Neil Aspinall with harmonica (types not specified), along with their other road manager Mal Evans on bass harmonica.

 Finally, a couple more tunes featuring the chromatic harmonica.
 "Chains" is in the key of Bb and the harmonica plays a simple introductory line of F Eb D F Eb D. The harmonica is obviously a chromatic in the key of C, as the first time Lennon moves from the F (hole 6 draw, with the slide out) to the Eb (hole 5 draw, with the slide in), he accidentally hits the F# (hole 6 draw with the slide in).
 It is possible that he could have made this same mistake on a Bb chromatic (starting the phrase on 6 blow) but if he were playing it on a Bb instrument, he wouldn't need to push the button at all, but could play the line much more easily by playing the Eb notes as 5 draw/slide out, rather than 5 blow/slide in.
 In this case, if he had slipped and hit the next highest hole, he would have got a G instead of the F#, so I think it is safe to conclude he used a C chromatic.